 - Work with other members of the team to achieve a specific goal

-Volunteering also helps you make a difference in your own life.
+Volunteering can also help make a difference in your life.
 You can:

 - Use your professional skills in a new setting